Hola, cyber visitors. Bienvenidos/Welcome

 Date: 2019

-I feel blessed to be alive.
-I am grateful to have
+I do feel blessed to be alive and I am grateful to have

-to keep busy making art during this pandemic.
+to keep busy making art during the pandemic.

-On a positive note, all the down time gave me an opportunity to work on fulfilling a lifetime dream that involved designing and building my own house.
-Once the pandemic was lifted, the goal of educating others on the possibilites of reducing the footprint we leave on this planet was explored.Below is a diagram of my 6’5” x 11’8” eco-friendly, self-sustainable Tiny House/Artist Studio that originally resided on the property at Goldie's Farm and has since been relocated to my new Spiritual Healing Center & Artist Retreat located in Mead Valley, CA.
+During this period, I took complete advantage of the Pandemic's down time to apply for a California Desert Arts Council art grant.
+It was the perfect time to fulfill a lifetime dream of designing and building my own house as an art project and this became the prototype for a larger design.
+By the time the pandemic restrictions were lifted, my design was completed and my interest in "going green" fueled my desire to educate others on the possibilites of how we can reduce the footprint we leave on this planet with self-sustainable Tiny Houses.Below is a diagram of my 6’5” x 11’8” eco-friendly, self-sustainable Tiny House/Artist Studio that originally resided on the property at Goldie's Farm and has since been relocated to my new Spiritual Healing Center & Artist Retreat located in Mead Valley, CA.

 Title: Tiny House Design